rmorsomme/Fractals-and-Chaos-Game/Script.md

 The Function
 ------------

 One could also be interested in generating fractals with more vertices.
-The function `generate_fractal()` is a generalization of `generate_sg()` that can generate fractals with any number of vertices.
+The function `generate_fractal()` is a generalization of `generate_sg()` that produces fractals with any number of vertices.
 It has the same arguments as `generate_sg()` at the exception of:

 -   `k` determines the number of vertices of the fractal.